atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 poor performers on 2020-era CPUs, but may get better as the **gather** instructions become optimised in SIMD implementations.

-## Our results
+Existing functions will not vectorise primarily because:

+* They are in shared or static libraries.
+* They contain branches and look-up tables.

+These things were not a problem in the 1970's when many of these functions were written, but today this is a problem.
+So we can't just inline the legacy functions and hope that they will vectorise because they are not designed to do so.

 ## Autovectorisation

-In't old days we would write our fast functions in assembler or even write assembler to write our functions in machine code.
+In the past we would write our fast functions in assembler or even write assembler to write our functions in machine code.
 But we like to think that we are more civilised now.
 Such functions were hard to read and impossible to improve.
 Many such functions hang around like a bad smell and more are being produced by chip vendors for special